-- Undergraduate background in criminal justice, a related social science or other relevant educational experience.
+- Undergraduate degree, from an accredited university, in criminal justice, a related social science or other relevant educational experience.

-- Submission of scores from the verbal and quantitative sections of the Graduate Record Examination or the Miller Analogies Test taken within the last five years.
+- Satisfactory scores on the Graduate Record Examination or the Miller Analogies Test taken within the last five years.

-- Three letters of recommendation from persons who are familiar with the applicant's academic and/or employment record.
+- Three letters of recommendation from persons who are familiar with the applicant’s academic record.

 Applicants may be admitted with specific program-defined course deficiencies provided that the deficiencies amount to no more than two courses.